phonosync/templateproject/Readme.md

 # Sample Project
-Change `sample` to the reseptive project name in
+Change `sample` to the respective project name in
 * filename of .yml file
 * environment name in .yml-file
 * in the commands below